jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ### Bonus Actions (PH, 189)

 Usually, any single small interaction that doesn't require a roll may be performed for free during an encounter as part of your movement and action.
 To do more, a bonus action may be used.
 A bonus action may also be used to perform any proficient skill checks.

+### Disengage (PH, 192)

+Instead of spending an action to disengage, you may choose to make a fighting retreat, expending half your movement speed.

 ### Rolling 1 or 20 (PH, 194)